bigslycat/typed-contracts/README.md

 ### `isLiteral`

-Creates a contract that expects a specific string or number value.
+Creates a contract that expects a specific string, number or boolean value.

 ```js
 (expected: string | number) => Contract